huysentruitw/idento/README.md

 - -As a developer, I want to be able to update the name of a certificate-
 - -As a developer, I want to be able to replace a certificate by uploading a new certificate-
 - As a developer, I want to be able to delete a certificate
-- As a developer, I want a validation error when creating/updating certificate when the certificate name is already in use
+- -As a developer, I want a validation error when creating/updating certificate when the certificate name is already in use-

 - -As a developer, I want to define the user model-
 - As a developer, I want to be able to create a user